Cyber Security talk with Rakshit Tandon

 Rachiyta JainCyber Security, Law

 Nitish and I met with Mr. Rakshit Tandon, India’s leading cyber security expert.
-The meeting was supposed to be a casual get together with Rakshit Sir, but talks led us into discussing crucial issues and we said, “Why not a Q&A for our readers on the spot?”.
+The meeting was supposed to be a casual get-together with Rakshit Sir, but talks led us to discuss crucial issues and we said, “Why not a Q&A for our readers on the spot?”.
 Rakshit Sir, like the spontaneous man he is agreed to share his experience and insight about some general questions and problems faced by common people.
 Following is a transcript of the entire interview.
 We promise you will enjoy reading it as much as we enjoyed talking to him.

 1479526_710269152317584_715012159_n